Marlow, Buckinghamshire: Landmarks

-There has been a bridge over the Thames at Marlow since the reign of King Edward III.
+There has been a Marlow Bridge over the Thames since the reign of King Edward III.
 The current bridge is a suspension bridge, designed by William Tierney Clark in 1832, and it was constructed by 1835.
 It was a prototype for and is twinned with the much larger Széchenyi Chain Bridge across the River Danube in Budapest.

+Next to the bridge along the river is All Saints Church, in the centre of the town, at the bottom of the High Street.
+A church has been part of Marlow since the 11th century.
+The present building was constructed in the Victorian Era, as the spire of the previous Norman church collapsed in 1831.
+The new church is built of Bath stone, with a spire reaching 170 feet.
+The church was completed in 1835, and was designed by Charles Frederick Inwood.
+Some stone monuments and statues were saved from the Norman style church.

+A memorial to Charles Frohman is located on The Causeway.
+The memorial, by the artist Leonard Stanford Merrifield, features a drinking fountain with a sculptured nymph and inscription.

 The Junior Wing of the Royal Military College, which is now based at Sandhurst, was once based at Remnantz, a large house in West Street, built in the early 18th century.

-Marlow Town Hall, which later became a hotel and then a shop, was completed in 1807.
+Marlow Town Hall was completed in 1807.
+It was subsequently converted into a hotel, then a shop and now a cinema.

 The Hand & Flowers, the first gastropub to hold two Michelin stars, is located on West Street.
 It is one of several local pubs serving award-winning beers brewed locally, in Marlow Bottom, by the Rebellion Beer Company.

 Marlow is the location of Marlow Lock, originating from the 14th century.